imSaiPavan27/Business-Insights-360/README.md

 ## Project Kickoff Session
 The project kickoff session is where you get clarity on the project's objectives and why it's being undertaken.
 It's the time to ask questions and set the direction for the project.

+__ Project Charter __
+Using a project tool lie MURAL, which helps in creating a porject charter.
+It outlines kep project features such
+1. Project Goals
+2. Project Timeline
+3. Project team members
+4. Project objectives
+5. Project risks

 ## Dataset Understanding
 Understanding the available data is crucial for effective analysis.
 Before diving into the analysis, gain a good understanding of the available data.